dannyljw/dannyljw/README.md

 - 👋 Hi, I’m @dannyljw
 - 👀 I’m interested in Machine Learning
-- 🌱 I’m currently doing internship at PwC Consulting projects with Kakao Corp (South Korea) about SAP ERP
+- 🌱 Fininished Internship at PwC Consulting projects with Kakao Corp (South Korea) - projects on SAP ERP
 <!---
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me email : danny95ljw@gmail.com